sergiomarquezdev/pingufly-2d/project_docs/timeline.md

    - [ ] Add sound effects for user interactions

 ## Changelog:

+**March 19, 2025**:
+- Extended world physics boundaries to allow penguin to travel further:
+  - Configured matter.world.setBounds with negative X values (-10000, 0, 20000, 600)
+  - Repositioned and expanded ground to cover the entire extended world
+  - Modified camera system to follow the penguin beyond the left edge of the canvas
+  - Removed artificial boundary limitation at x=0
+- Reversed launch direction from right-to-left instead of left-to-right:
+  - Updated angle calculations and velocity application
+  - Flipped character sprites to face the new direction
+  - Adjusted UI elements for the new launch direction

 **March 17, 2025**:
 - Set up project structure and development environment